armadaproject/armada/docs/python_airflow_operator.md

 #### execute(context)
-This is the main method to derive when creating an operator.
-Context is the same dictionary used as when rendering jinja templates.

-Refer to get_template_context for more context.
+Executes the Armada Operator.

+Runs an Armada job and calls the job_service_client for polling.

 ## armada.operators.jobservice module